latifizadehhabib/Bayesian-Multi-Algorithm-Causal-Network-Inference-BaMANI-/README.md

 Review the final network for consistency with domain knowledge.
 (Adjust the usage steps based on how users interact with your software, including command-line arguments, configuration files, etc.)

-Contributing
-We welcome contributions to BaMANI!
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

-Support
-If you encounter any problems or have questions, please submit an issue on the GitHub issue tracker.

-License
-(Include license information here, or simply state "Please see the LICENSE file for more details.")